binary-butterfly/formifly/README.md

 By default, the AnyOfValidator will return a generic error if none of the given validators match.
 You can change this to pass through the validation error of a specific validator by passing its index either as the passThroughErrorIndex constructor param or by calling `setPassThroughErrorIndex`.

+Since the AnyOfValidator complicates the whole validation process, it makes some features less intuitive to use.
+If you are using an operator option that has child fields, those cannot by default be used within forms since internal functions cannot find them.
+To work around this, there are the `passThroughOfIndex` and `passThroughFieldsIndex` constructor params.
+These will clone a validator option's of (in the case of ArrayValidators) or fields (in the case of ObjectValidators) into the respective property of the AnyOfValidator.
+You can theoretically combine both if you allow either an array or an object, but you cannot have multiple passed through of or fields indices.

 If you do not set a default value for the AnyOfValidator itself, the default value of it's first allowed validator will be returned on `getDefaultValue()` calls.